AdvancedPhotonSource/SR-MIDAS/README.md

 MIDAS/FF_HEDM/v7/
 ```

-NOTE: In near future, SR workflow will be automatically with MIDAS github installation.
+NOTE: In near future, SR workflow will be included automatically with MIDAS github installation.

 The data to be copied is as below: